2020 Super Cup: all you need to know

 Who is playing?

-UEFA Europa League winners Sevilla will take on the winners of Sunday's UEFA Champions League final between Bayern and Paris in the UEFA club competition season curtain-raiser.
+UEFA Europa League winners Sevilla will take on UEFA Champions League winners Bayern in the UEFA club competition season curtain-raiser.

 When and where does it take place?